-Occasional Teacher expense is \$1.5 million less than the same period last year, however, since the budget this year is \$2M less than last year's actual, the percentage of budget spent on the reduced base budget is 6.5% higher than the same period last year.
+Occasional Teacher expense is \$1.3 million less than the same period last year, however, since the budget this year is \$2M less than last year's actual, the percentage of budget spent on the reduced base budget is 10% higher than the same period last year.
+The percentage spent of 71.1% is over the 70% classroom expenditure benchmark one would expect at this time and the forecast has been increased by \$0.5 million in anticipation of a deficit in Occasional Teacher salaries.

-The percentage spent of 58.6% is under the 60% classroom expenditure benchmark one would expect at this time and is also an improvement over the previous month.
 The financial situation does not directly reflect teacher absenteeism rates which has seen a larger increase.
 This increase in absenteeism has not translated into an equivalent increase in financial costs due to the higher number of long term absences and the corresponding inability to fill daily absences by Occasional Teachers.